eldang/elevation_lookups/README.md

 * `name`: a name for human readability
 * `url`: URL to download data from; if using a file that's already saved locally this field can be set to `null` or used to note the original source
-* `filename`: a filename to save a local copy as, into the data/ directory
+* `filename`: a filename to save a local copy as, into the data/ directory, or at which to find a pre-saved local copy
 *	`crs`: the coordinate reference system of the original data file as a string in the format "EPSG:4326".
 Any CRS that PROJ can handle works; files will be converted to EPSG:4326 on loading if they aren't already in that
 * `bbox`: WSEN coordinates for the area covered by this file
 * `download_method`: how to obtain the file.
 Currently supported values: